Val Kilmer Details Romances With Angelina Jolie, Cher, Cindy Crawford & ‘Most Painful’ Heartbreak In New Book

 Val Kilmer is opening up about his many loves.
-In his new memoir, I’m Your Huckleberry, the 60-year-old actor detailed his romances with several very famous women, and he also talked about his “most painful” heartbreak.
+In his new memoir, I’m Your Huckleberry, the 60-year-old actor detailed his romances with several very famous women, as well as his “most painful” heartbreak.

-Kilmer famously dated Cher, Cindy Crawford, and Angelina Jolie, but in an excerpt from his book shared by People he wrote that he was devastated after his romance with actress Daryl Hannah ended nearly 20 years ago.
+Kilmer famously dated Cher, Cindy Crawford, and Angelina Jolie, but in an excerpt from his book shared by People, he wrote that it was the end of his relationship with Daryl Hannah that truly devastated him.

 Hannah dated Kilmer in 2001 after they met on the set of the film In God We Trust.
 In his book, Kilmer wrote of the happy times he spent with the Splash star in New Mexico before their split.